israelvarela/Company-Employee-Directory/README.md

   Israel Varela

 ## Testing
-Testing done on localhost Port as well as Heroku to verify functionality of the application.
+Testing done on localhost Port as well as GitHub Pages to verify functionality of the application.

 ## Questions